 We formulated the outcome of our analysis into the 10 best practices:

 1. We don’t need to rank first to be featured in a snippet.
-However, we need to rank on the first page.
-Guys from Moz analyzed the results and found out the most results featured in snippets ranked from #1 to #5.
+However, being on the first page is a must.
+Guys from Moz analyzed the results and found out that the most results featured in snippets ranked from #1 to #5.

-2. We need specific content that directly responds to the search query.
+2. We need specific content that directly responds to a search query.

-3. How to boost CTR from featured snippets?
-Formulate the copy so it serves as a teaser for more interesting stuff so it motivates users to click.
+3. Is it possible to boost CTR of featured snippets?
+Yes, it is.
+Formulate the copy in a way it serves as a teaser for more interesting stuff so it motivates users to click.
 Ben Goodsell explains in a case study how featured snippets led to a 516% increase in sessions and CTR jumped from 2% to 8%.

 4. Page Authority and Domain Authority don’t need to reach high values.
 The same applies to the number of visitors, backlinks or social shares.